 Recommended Methods and Intervals for Repair:

 If no steps have been taken to stop carbon from entering the manifold, then by the time 130,000 kms comes around, the intakes will definitely be in need of a cleaning.
 We recommend doing this with the injector changes as a necessity, if it has not been done before then.

 Once the intake has been completely cleaned out, we believe that it is worth taking some steps to prevent build-up in the future.

 The obvious, quick-and-dirty fix is to fit an EGR block-off plate, and stop carbon from entering the intake.
 The problem with this method is that in many modern vehicles, the vehicle will start throwing fault code after fault code.

 One good way around the whole fault code issue with blocking off the EGR is to filter the crankcase breather line.
-We recommend fitting a Racor CCV3500 to client vehicles.
+We recommend fitting a HPD Catch Can to client vehicles.
 This oil mist filter will stop the oil film from accumulating inside the intake manifold, giving the carbon nothing to stick to.
-While we recommend this method, it must be said that it is not especially cheap, as the mounting kit is around $330, and the filters are around $30 every 10,000 kms.
-What it does do is ensure that the vehicle is breathing the air it is designed to breathe, that there will be no drop-off in performance, and you will not have to get this dirty (on this car at least) again!
+The complete setup including the mounting kit is around $375 for most vehicles and there are no ongoing costs with replacement filters.
+What these do is ensure that the vehicle is breathing the air it is designed to breathe, that there will be no drop-off in performance, and you will not have to get this dirty (on this car at least) again!